 - There is only one computer workstation per team (whether it's one student or two).

-- The High School Programming Contest takes all day, although the coding phase is 3.5 (VERIFY) hours in the afternoon.
-A schedule from 2017 can be found here.
+- The High School Programming Contest takes all day, although the coding phase is 3.5 hours in the afternoon.
+The schedule for 2018 can be found here.

 - Students may use hard-copy (paper or book) reference material but not soft-copy (electronic) reference material.
 So no thumb drives or CDs are permitted, for example.
 Old printouts and notes on paper are fine, however.

 - Solutions can be coded in Java (Oracle 8u77 in 2018), C and C++ (GNU compiler 4.8.1 in 2018), Visual Basic (12.0.21.005 VB 11 in 2018) or Python (3.4.0 in 2018).

 - No integrated development environment are used.
 Programs are written with a text editor (gVim (7.4 in 2018), Notepad, Notepad++ (6.9.1 in 2018)) in a Windows 7 environment and then compiled and debugged using command-line tools.